EpocDotFr/connectfour-master-server/api.md

 Update a game's data and return it with its freshly updated attributes along a `200` or a `404` if the game wasn't found.
 If trying to update a game who have the `FINISHED` status, a `403` will be thrown.

-The game's `last_ping_at` private attribute is updated each time this endpoint is called.
+The game's `last_ping_at` hidden attribute is updated each time this endpoint is called.
 This attribute is only used by the Cron task responsible to clean old and inactive games.
 Thus, it is possible to call this endpoint without any argument (except the required ones) only to update this attribute.